ZxjSamantha/Weekly_Report/0510-0516/0512_Data_Description_BCICIV_2a.md

 class 4: tongue

-3. # of sessions: 2, on different days, for each subject
+3. number of sessions: 2, on different days, for each subject

-4. # of runs per session: 6
+4. number of runs per session: 6

-5. # of trials per run: 48 (12 for each of the four classes)
+5. number of trials per run: 48 (12 for each of the four classes)

 (48 * 6 = 288 trials per session for each subject)